Helping you grow closer to God

 But when you encourage them, especially in the pre-teen/teen years, they are not going to encourage you back.
 All right?
 They don’t have the emotional vocabulary to affirm you.
 So what parents do, again, they go passive aggressive: Well, he’s not saying anything nice to me; I’m not going to say anything nice to you.
 Again, grow up.
 Be the parent.
 All right?

 Let me come at you from the future.
 Okay?
 I told you.
 My kids are twenty-five, twenty-two, nineteen – they begin to get it.
-It’s just they get it a little bit later.
-They are all of a sudden discovering how awesome I am.
-And they are using words to describe it.
 It will come to you.
 Okay?
 Just don’t expect it right now.

 And let me get a little advanced with you and some of you may not be ready for this, but others, you’re ready for this.
 This is advanced encouragement.
 You’ve got to learn to encourage kids beyond their performance.
 You have to go deeper than just their performance.
 Now, track with me for a minute.